 How Should These Clery Act Crimes Be Classified in Your ASR?

-However, institutions that receive federal funding are still obligated to comply with their published campus safety policies and procedures, including with regard to emergency notifications.
-If you are tasked with assembling your campus’ ASR, you should be well aware that the deadline for submitting these reports has been pushed back to Dec.
-31 due to the pandemic.
-Normally, ASRs are due by Oct.
-1 each year.
+Institutions that receive federal funding are obligated to comply with their published campus safety policies and procedures, including with regard to emergency notifications.
+If you are tasked with assembling your campus’ Annual Security Report (ASR), you should be well aware that the deadline for submitting these reports is Oct.
+1 of each year.

 There are many, many more scenarios presented in the handbook if you want some extra practice.
 The handbook provides multiple scenarios for each crime that falls under the Clery Act, including manslaughter, aggravated assault, arson, hate crimes, domestic violence and stalking, among others.